Introduction to QGIS

 For a copy of the course outline, email email@example.com

-Richard Johnson is a geological engineer who worked in the petroleum industry for over thirty years prior to moving to the Slocan Valley in 2007.
-He is one of the founders of the Slocan Wetland Assessment and Monitoring Project (SWAMP) and is on the Columbia Basin Watershed Network Board of Directors.
-He does hydrogeological studies, aquifer mapping and satellite image interpretation.
-He has just over thirty years of experience teaching courses to students through his company Opus Petroleum Engineering Ltd.
+Richard Johnson is a geological engineer who has worked in the petroleum industry for over thirty years prior to moving to the Slocan Valley in 2007.
+He has over thirty years of experience teaching courses to students, he is one of the founders of the Slocan Wetland Assessment and Monitoring Project (SWAMP) and after 8 years on the board of the Columbia Basin Watershed Network he continues to serve on their science committee who offer an annual mapping program with Selkirk College.
+Richard continues to perform hydrogeological studies, aquifer mapping, satellite image interpretation, and teach QGIS!

 This course has been approved by the Society for Ecological Restoration (SER) as a for-credit course!
 Students will earn 6 continuing education credits SER’s Certified Ecological Restoration Practitioner (CERP) program.